Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Principle of Super-efficiency

-In other words, the principle of super-efficiency aims to explain \textit{why} it is beneficial for a group of interacting agents to operate at the critical regime, rather than \textit{how} the system could self-organise to this point --- the latter question is pursued by SOC models.
-The underlying rationale is that for a self-organising system with many interacting components, being energetically efficient in reducing disorder and creating internal coordination is advantageous.
-When the thermodynamic efficiency, considered as an intrinsic utility or a fitness function, attains its maximal value, the system can be interpreted to be super-efficient.
-In the considered examples the super-efficiency of collective behaviour has occurred at the critical regime, further connecting collective behaviours and critical phenomena.
+The principle of super-efficiency aims to explain \textit{why} it is beneficial for a group of interacting agents to operate at the critical regime, rather than \textit{how} the system could self-organise to this point --- the latter question is pursued by SOC models.
+The underlying rationale is that for a self-organising system with many interacting components, being energetically efficient in reducing disorder and creating internal coordination is advantageous, as has been demonstrated by the considered simulation and empirical studies.

+In short, the thermodynamic efficiency offers an intrinsic utility for a collective.
+When this utility is maximised at a specific configuration (e.g., coupling strength, network connectivity, social disposition), it optimises evolutionary fitness, cognitive economy, or social welfare.
+In the considered studies the super-efficiency of collective behaviour has occurred at the critical regime, which is expected, as confirmed by the divergence of thermodynamic efficiency at the critical point in canonical models.
+Thus, super-efficiency may provide a general principle for understanding why collective systems self-organise to the critical regime.

-To re-iterate, a super-efficient self-organising system approaches the point where it can gain maximal predictability of its collective behaviour, given the amount of work available to change the control parameter.
+To re-iterate, a super-efficient self-organising system approaches the point where it can gain maximal predictability of its collective behaviour, given the amount of additional work available to change the control parameter.
 Alternatively, given a desired predictability gain, a super-efficient system seeks the point where the energy cost of changing the control parameter is minimal.
-The considered examples demonstrated that super-efficiency is attained at the critical points.